wioux/mkbison/README.md

 This will generate and build a native extension named `arithmetic` in the current directory.
 A class named `Arithmetic` exposes the grammar parser.
 We can perform calculations now with `Arithmetic.new(expression).parse` which will return the result (or raise an exception if a syntax error is encountered).

 ## TODO
-  * mkbison should fail if bison is not installed
   * Support multiple tokens on %left/%right lines, for same precedence
   * Automatically create Rakefile task
   * Change the parsers initialize() behavior (don't assume argument is file path)